-Gutted interior of the Vitagraph studio in Midwood, Brooklyn.
-Photo by Dave Miller and Mike Wright via Save the Vitagraph Smokestack
+Gutted interior of the Vitaphone studio in Midwood, Brooklyn.
+Photo by Mel Mail via Save the Vitagraph Smokestack

 Yet another piece of cultural history is being demolished in New York City.
 The old Vitagraph studio of Midwood, in south-central Brooklyn, which then became an NBC studio, is being ripped up as we speak.
 This studio was built by J. Stuart Blackton, a former partner of Thomas Edison, in 1906 and was once the largest producer of motion pictures in the United States.
 It was later sold to Warner Brothers in 1925.
 The facility housed two sound stages, as well as a pool.